EKal-aa/orange-support-files/doc/readme.md

 # Documentation for orange-support-files

-(Nearly) every script has a short section for settings and a short doc-string.
+Every script has a short  doc-string and most of the scripts have a section for settings.

+See the following links for more information about the individual scripts.

 [Diagram_target_predictions.py](https://github.com/EKal-aa/orange-support-files/blob/main/doc/diagram_target_predictions.md)